ahmedelgabri/blank/README.md

 ### NPM _WIP_

 ---
-## Componenents
+## Components

-All compoenents are available as seperate indiviual compoenents that you can use alone in your projects.
+All components are available as separate individual components that you can use alone in your projects.

 List of components available:
 * [blank-css-config](http://github.com/ahmedelgabri/blank-default-config)